-Renée has published widely in the area of financial market and macro econometrics, mainly focusing on developing frameworks to model the transmission of international economic and financial market shocks to small open economies.
-From a technical perspective she works on structural VAR models where she has worked extensively on developing the sign restrictions literature.
-She also examines questions in the area of commodity cycles.
-Her key publications can be found in the Journal of Business and Economic Statistics, the Journal of Economic Literature and the Journal of Banking and Finance.
+Renée has published widely in the area of financial market and macro econometrics, mainly focusing on developing frameworks to model the transmission of international economic and financial market shocks to small open economies, such as those sourced in commodity markets, global business cycles and financial market crises.
+Her principal publications appear in the Journal of Business and Economic Statistics, the Journal of Economic Literature, the Journal of Banking and Finance and Quantitative Finance.

 Macroeconometric Modelling; Financial Market Crisis and Contagion Modeling; Financial Market Interdependence Modeling; Currency Market Intervention; Commodity Cycles; Time Series Analysis; SVAR Modelling; Latent Factor Modelling.